 Tours range from a few hours to half a day – let us know your interest and we can create a customized tour for you with our guide.

 The wildlife sanctuary is a place where rescued and injured animals are treated and/ or are released back into the forest.
-You can choose to visit the sanctuary as part of the dolphin and whale watching trip.
+You can choose to visit the sanctuary as part of the dolphin and whale watching trip, or as the destination.
 The wildlife sanctuary is located in the Piedras Blancas National park on the other side of the Gulfo Dulce, which is a 30 minute boat ride from Puerto Jimenez.

 Dolphin & Whale Watching